Banner Health

 After the procedure, you’ll be taken to a recovery area where you’ll rest until the effects of the medicine wear off.
 You may feel a little groggy or sleepy for a short time.
 Have someone bring you home after the procedure.

 Do not drive yourself home or return to work for the rest of the day.
-You will need to have someone bring you home after the procedure.
-Some centers will not discharge you to go home in a cab or ridesharing service.
-Talk with your health care team about the policy for the use of these services or about other resources available for getting home.
+You will need someone to drive you home after the procedure.
+Some centers will not discharge you to a cab or ridesharing service.
+Check with your care team about their policy.

 You may experience bloating, gas or mild stomach cramping.
 These should get better within an hour or so.